-Payments Instruments – After the year 1980 we have witnessed the rapid transformation of payment methods/instruments.
-From Cash papers and coins to bank cheque to mobile money.
-The form money has also got transformed big time from paper to bits and bytes i.e electronic.
-Monet got transformation from being tangible items to binary numbers.
-This article explores the different mode of payments and the advantages of using each of the methods & some exciting news in payment space.
+Payments Instruments: Since the year 1980, we have witnessed the rapid transformation of payment methods and instruments.
+From cash papers and coins to bank checks and mobile money, The form of money has also transformed big time from paper to bits and bytes, i.e., electronic.
+Monet went from being tangible items to binary numbers.
+This article explores the different modes of payment, the advantages of using each of the methods, and some exciting news in the payment space.

 Speed is The King

-The most important key point as Payments Revolution: “Speed is The King”.
+The most important key point in the Payments Revolution is “Speed is the King”.
 Online, mobile payments to top EUR 3 trillion by 2020 (thepaypers).
-Apple is a great brand and so the whole world was talking about Apple Pay for a little while.
+Apple is a great brand, and so the whole world was talking about Apple Pay for a little while.

-But the noise has calmed down, and so [it] will for Samsung Pay and Google Pay, and all the banks are launching their own version, then there is MasterPass and Visa Checkout.
-Mobile Payments will be 64 billion USD market (As my reading goes on google) by 2019 as World is running to get their bite of share from Payment cake including Apple, Microsoft, Facebook and many many other BIG players and off-course small ones are also millions of them . or should I call it as World Payments War where only one motive for everyone capture as much as possible and become the best pie part of this hot cake; who will get how much; I am highly excited and super worried about what will happen to Mobile Payments.
+But the noise has calmed down, and so it will for Samsung Pay and Google Pay, and all the banks are launching their own versions.
+Then there is MasterPass and Visa Checkout.
+Mobile payments will be a 64 billion USD market (as my reading goes on Google) by 2019, as the world is running to get their bite of the payment cake, including Apple, Microsoft, Facebook, and many other big players, and of course, millions of small ones.

-Imagine you have such touchable screens (Like below in picture) on every corner of the street you shop and pay with Mobile Payments option and goods are delivered at your home.
-Virtual Grocery Store in Korea, shelves are lined with LCD screens, shoppers tap the items they want and the goods are processed and packed and ready for collection after payments actually this can be seen as the Internet of the Thing or IoT other applications that come to mind are ATMs, information kiosks in bank branches may use sensing technology to monitor and take action on the consumers’ behalf (We will discuss IoT marriage with Financial Service in Article to be published on 26-April-2015).
+Imagine you have touchable screens (like below in the picture) on every corner of the street where you shop and pay with the Mobile Payments option, and goods are delivered to your home.
+In a virtual grocery store in Korea, shelves are lined with LCD screens, shoppers tap the items they want, and the goods are processed, packed, and ready for collection after payments.
+This can be seen as the Internet of Things, or IoT.
+Other applications that come to mind are ATMs and information kiosks in bank branches that may use sensing technology to monitor and take action on the consumers’ behalf (we will discuss IoT marriage with financial services in an article to be published on April 26, 2015).

-The over-busy pace of change in payment systems – Paper, Online, Plastic, Mobile, eWallets, NFC stickers and Smartwatches, Facebook, Google Wallet, Microsoft; and and and ….. many many more; means that all businesses need to remain alert to the latest trends and developments.
-They and their customers will almost certainly start paying for goods and services in new ways now and in future.
-Innovations will continue new ways will continue to change and proliferate as time goes on.
-Payment is the transfer of an item of value from one party (such as a person or company) to another in exchange for the provision of goods, services or both, or to fulfil a legal obligation.
+The over-busy pace of change in payment systems (paper, online, plastic, mobile, eWallets, NFC stickers and smartwatches, Facebook, Google Wallet, Microsoft, and many more) means that all businesses need to remain alert to the latest trends and developments.
+They and their customers will almost certainly start paying for goods and services in new ways now and in the future.
+Innovations will continue, and new ways will continue to change and proliferate as time goes on.
+Payment is the transfer of an item of value from one party (such as a person or company) to another in exchange for the provision of goods, services, or both, or to fulfill a legal obligation.

-The recharge service is the most common type of payment system where one exchanges monetary value in return for the ability to make voice/SMS/data calls.
-In one way or another, today’s mobile money transfer service originated from Airtime where one can do a P2P transfer of Airtime which cant be en-cashed but used for one of the telecommunications purposes i.e. voice/SMS/data calls.
+The recharge service is the most common type of payment system where one exchanges monetary value in return for the ability to make voice, SMS, or data calls.
+In one way or another, today’s mobile money transfer service originated from Airtime, where one can do a P2P transfer of Airtime that can’t be encashed but is used for one of the telecommunications purposes, i.e., voice, SMS, or data calls.